 In a The Intern-like twist, when Kate decides to return to the workforce in her mid-forties, she finds herself reporting to Kimber, a much-younger aspiring socialite who isn't especially concerned with running Seattle Monthly Magazine.

 Like fellow Australian and Firefly Lane costar Lawson, Rosenow is an Aussie who counts long-running soap Neighbours among her first roles.
 More recently, she's appeared in Beverly Hills, 90210 spinoff BH90210 and DC's Legends of Tomorrow.
-Her next project is the TV adaptation of the bestselling YA suspense novel One of Us Is Lying, in which she'll play Amber.
+Her most recent role was Amber in the TV adaptation of the bestselling YA suspense novel One of Us Is Lying.

 Andrea Park is a Chicago-based writer and reporter with a near-encyclopedic knowledge of the extended Kardashian-Jenner kingdom, early 2000s rom-coms and celebrity book club selections.
 She graduated from the Columbia School of Journalism in 2017 and has also written for W, Brides, Glamour, Women's Health, People and more.